 2. These Member State laws need to be checked then to determine what additional requirements engage.
 Changes in law will need to be monitored and any implications for processing activities addressed.

-3. Derogations pose a challenge to multi-national organisations seeking to implement standard European-wide solutions to address compliance with GDPR; these need to be sufficiently flexible to allow for exceptions where different rules engage in one or more Member State.
+3. Derogations pose a challenge to multi-national organizations seeking to implement standard European-wide solutions to address compliance with GDPR; these need to be sufficiently flexible to allow for exceptions where different rules engage in one or more Member State.

 <Go back to Key changes>

 The ideal of a one-stop-shop ensuring that controllers present in multiple Member States would only have to answer to their lead home regulator failed to make it into the final draft.
 GDPR includes a complex, bureaucratic procedure allowing multiple 'concerned' authorities to input into the decision making process.

 The starting point for enforcement of GDPR is that controllers and processors are regulated by and answer to the supervisory authority for their main or single establishment, the so-called "lead supervisory authority" (Article 56(1))